'Dirty bomb' threat: Russia's defence chief's stark claim

 He said his company was constructing a "Wagner line" in the Luhansk region, another of the Ukrainian provinces Putin illegally annexed last month.
 Prigozhin posted images Wednesday showing a section of newly built defences and trench systems southeast of the town of Kreminna.

-The British Defense Ministry said Sunday "the project suggests Russia is making a significant effort to prepare defences in depth behind the current front line, likely to deter any rapid Ukrainian counteroffensives."
+The British Defence Ministry said Sunday "the project suggests Russia is making a significant effort to prepare defences in depth behind the current front line, likely to deter any rapid Ukrainian counteroffensive".

 Russia's forces captured Luhansk several months ago.
 Pro-Moscow separatists declared independent republics in the region and neighboring Donetsk eight years ago, and Putin made controlling all of both provinces a goal at the war's outset.